 Refugee Settlement Service

-What services will be provided to the former refugees?
+What services are provided to former refugees?

 I am Yusra.
 I am a refugee and I’m proud to stand for peace